tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is AWS CodeCommit?
 A: AWS CodeCommit is a source Control service that is highly secure, scalable and managed.

+- Q: A media company wants to find and subscribe to third-party data sources to enrich their existing datasets with new insights.
+Which AWS service would be the best fit for this requirement?
+A: AWS Data Exchange is a service where you can subscribe to existing datasets.

 ## Networking

 - Q: What is a VPC?
 A: A VPC is a virtual private network dedicated to my account.
 It's like a network within a data center.